-There have been 13 documented cases of Candida auris so far in the United States, and four of the first seven patients died.
-Globally, about 60% of those with Candida auris have died.
+There have been 53 documented cases of Candida auris so far in the United States.
+Globally, about 60% of those infected with Candida auris have died.
 However, many of those who passed away were already quite ill with other serious diseases.

 How is it spread?

 The Candida auris fungus has only been in the U.S. for a few years, and the CDC is still trying to understand exactly how it is spread and how easily.
 Right now, it is believed to be spread predominantly in healthcare facilities.
 According to Public Health England, it is unlike other yeast pathogens because of its ability to spread between hospital patients.

 How do you prevent it?